OHIO-ECT/BNIC-WiFi-Heatmapping/README.md

 10. After scanning that square on the map move your self and the tablet to approximately the next square over on the map and scan again.
 Repeat this process until you have scanned the entire floor plan or as much as you can.
 Do not enter any rooms that are locked or you do not have permission to enter!

-11. The application needs *at least* three points of data to provide any analysis.
+11. Collect *at least* ten points of data to provide good data for analysis.
 Once done scanning press the "Done" button.

 12. Press the button labeled "WiFi heatmaps" that will generate the heat map.